Quuxplusone/RecreationalMath/Wordle/README.md

 `CountImages.py` implements a (slow) exhaustive count of sets of rows that can't all appear in a single Wordle game, per ["How many Wordle images are there?"](https://puzzling.stackexchange.com/questions/114469/how-many-wordle-images-are-there)

+`CountImages2.py` is very slightly smarter: For each possible target word, compute the set of possible row-colorings.
+Then, for each (set of row-colorings), see if there's any (set of row-colorings) that subsumes it; if so, discard the smaller set.
+Turns out this discards only about 10% of the sets; we still have to brute-force through all the rest.